-Brookfield's request for SOP Compliance Determination was submitted on July 1, 2023.
+Brookfield's request for SOP Compliance Determination was submitted on July 1, 2023 and conditionally approved by the Acting Chief Harbor Engineer on January 3, 2024.
 The Port anticipates conditionally approving Brookfield's SOP Compliance Determination request by the end of the year.
 The SOP Compliance Determination establishes the Developer's compliance with the outside date in the SOP for completion of certain Phase 1 horizontal improvements and signals certain of these improvements are ready for acceptance by the Port, and others by the City.
-BOS consideration of acceptance of City items is anticipated in early 2024.
+BOS consideration of acceptance of City items is anticipated in March/April early 2024.

-Improvements built to City standards will be owned, maintained, and permitted by the City (Public Works, SFMTA, SFPUC, DT) whereas non-standard improvements will be owned by the Port ("Port Acceptance Items").
-Phase 1 Port Acceptance Items include a one-block segment of Louisiana Street, the frame of former Building 15 that spans 22nd Street, special sidewalk pavers, bike racks, trash cans, bollards, and understory plantings.
-This framework is memorialized in the jurisdictional memorandum of understanding between the Port and other city departments that was approved by the Port Commission via Resolution No. 20-39 (the "Interjurisdictional MOU").1 The Port's obligations relative to Port Acceptance Items located in City right-of-way ("ROW") are also memorialized in a Major Master Encroachment Permit ("MMEP") between the Port and Public Works to be approved by the Port Commission and BOS.
+Improvements built to City standards will be owned, maintained, and permitted by the City (Public Works, SFMTA, SFPUC, DT) (the "City Acceptance Items").
+City Acceptance Items also include the power system, streetlights, and light poles in and on Louisiana Street between 20th and 21st Streets. whereas non-Non-standard improvements will generally be owned by the Port ("Port Acceptance Items").
+Phase 1 Port Acceptance Items include a one-block segment of Louisiana Street, the frame of former Building 15 that spans 22nd Street, special sidewalk and in-street paving pavers, bike racks, trash cans, bollards, retaining walls, portions of utility laterals serving Port-owned buildings and understory plantings.
+This framework is memorialized in the jurisdictional memorandum of understanding between the Port and other city departments that was approved by the Port Commission via Resolution No. 20-39 (the "Interjurisdictional MOU").
+The Port's obligations relative to Port Acceptance Items located in City right-of-way ("ROW") are also memorialized in a Major Master Major Encroachment Permit ("MMEP") being negotiated between the Port and Public Works to be approved by the Port Commission and BOS.

 Per the DDA, Brookfield is responsible for the maintenance of Port Acceptance Items until they are accepted by the Port Commission; upon Port Commission acceptance, services special taxes are identified as the funding source for the ongoing maintenance of these items.
 However, due to a delay in Phase 1 vertical development, there are currently no services special taxes being generated.
-As a result, the Developer and Port are proposing to enter into a second amendment to the DDA (the "DDA Amendment") to allow the Developer to perform and fund the ongoing maintenance of the Phase 1 Port Acceptance Items until services special taxes become sufficiently available.
-Port's acceptance of the Port Acceptance Items would be contingent on approval of the DDA Amendment by the Port Commission and BOS.
+As a result, the Developer and Port are proposing to enter into a second amendment to the DDA (the "DDA Amendment") to allow the Developer to perform and fund the ongoing maintenance of the Phase 1 Port Acceptance Items until services special taxes become sufficiently available as a project cost to be reimbursed from public financing sources.
+Port's acceptance of the Port Acceptance Items would be is contingent on a number of items, including approval of the DDA Amendment by the Port Commission and BOS, entry into the DDA Amendment, and entry into the MMEP.